t27/ps2helper/readme.md

 2. Login on the PSMS site and go to the preferences page
 3. Once the page loads completely, click on the previously created bookmark in your bookmarks bar
 4. You should see a text box and a button appear below the Save preferences button.
-5. Now copy the station id column from your sorted csv list and paste it into the text box. *Ensure that you dont copy the column title, and that your cursor ends on the last number and **NOT on a new line** *
+5. Now copy the Station Id column from your sorted csv list and paste it into the text box.
+    *Ensure that you dont copy the column title, and that your cursor ends on the last number and NOT on a new line*
-6. Each Station ID should be on a new line(default nature of a copy from excel)
+6. Each Station ID should be on a **new line**(default nature of a copy from excel)
 7. Now click on the Submit button, all your acco fields will be ticked for you!
 8. You'll get a popup confirming the submission.
 9. Now refresh your preferences page and see the result!

+This project is a result of me losing my preferences multiple times in the "Drag and Drop Interface" provided by the PSMS site.
+I don't intend to damage or harm any systems.
+This script runs completely in the Users browser.